simon-whitehead/hakka/README.md

 ## Credits

+The spaceship sprite was created by [MillionthVector and is hosted for free on his/her website](http://millionthvector.blogspot.com.au/p/free-sprites.html).
+Check it out!

-This game uses the [FantasqueSans font developed by GitHub user belluzj](https://github.com/belluzj/fantasque-sans).
+The font is the [FantasqueSansMono font developed by GitHub user belluzj](https://github.com/belluzj/fantasque-sans).